pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 entity, as it doesn't denote part of the manuscript, but rather something external, i.e. a journal.
 This means that creating it, requires of the step of named entity identification.

+##### Recommendation: identifiers for `fabio:Journal`'s, `:Publishers`

+In order to facilitate disambiguation of journal identifiers, we use data-driven identifiers.
+We lower-case the `skos:prefLabel` and substitute spaces for dashes.

+##### Recommendation: identifers for `fabio:JournalArticles`

+Prepend the prefix `http://dx.doi.org/` to the DOI, given by `prism:doi`.

 #### Taxonomic Treatment